0xhav0c/MailSecOps/README.md

 * PyYAML~=6.0.2
 * tabulate~=0.9.0
 * dnspython~=2.7.0

+## Development Goals

+The primary objective of MailSecOps is to enhance the security of email infrastructures and identify potential vulnerabilities.
+While the tool already provides robust testing capabilities, future development goals aim to expand its functionality and cater to a broader audience:

+* Send Phishing mails
+* Send Ransomwares mails
+* Web Isolation Bypass methods
+* Send mail (Not spoof or relay)

 ## Contribute
 If you would like to contribute to the project or provide feedback, please create a pull request or open an issue.